-Confirm work status (e.g. active, working extended hours, working from home, on leave or furlough, change in hours, change in pay) Determine essential roles and protocols around a phased re-introduction of workers Review employment actions based on business need (e.g., furlough/layoff, hour/pay change) Review workers' compensation procedures as related to COVID-19 Assess employee travel policies, including who is eligible/required to travel, and ways to track if employees are visiting a region/city where there are outbreaks or risks of exposure Consider the implementation of reporting policies and mandatory 14-day quarantine for employees who travel for personal reasons (e.g. vacation) to high risk regions/countries Review work from home policies and provide instructions and tools for ergonomic home office setups Assess leave of absence and PTO policies Review infection detection and reporting procedures and methods for tracking Develop a plan to reintegrate employees who have recovered from COVID-19
+Confirm work status (e.g. active, working extended hours, working from home, on leave or furlough, change in hours, change in pay) Determine essential roles and protocols around a phased re-introduction of workers Review employment actions based on business need (furlough/layoff, hour/pay change) Review workers' compensation procedures as related to COVID-19 Assess employee travel policies, who is eligible to travel, and ways to track if employees are visiting a region/city where there are outbreaks or risks of exposure Consider reporting policies and mandatory 14-day quarantine for employees who travel for personal reasons (e.g. vacation) to high risk regions/countries Review work from home policies and provide instructions and tools for ergonomic setups Assess leave and PTO policies Review infection detection and reporting procedures and methods for tracking Develop a plan to reintegrate employees who have recovered from COVID-19 Navigate the concerns for higher risk populations or consider how to phase in high-risk employee profiles (e.g. over 50 years old, known medical conditions that are at higher risk) following EEOC guidance on protected classes Resolve potential liabilities (e.g., work from home flexibility vs. return to work requirements, access to professional development for work from home employees, etc.) Consider allowing employees, where possible, to wear personal face coverings at work (check with applicable local and state requirements) Review reasonable accommodation program guidelines Review and refresh managers, supervisors and leaders on whistleblower policies and policies against coercion or retaliation for reporting an injury or occupational illness Review, refresh and communicate scope of stop work authority; determine how and to what extent stop work authority applies to the reporting and/or stoppage of work for occupational illness